 The gap that keeps on growing

-But the ballooning value of assets such as investments, vehicles, and real estate especially, has widened the gap even further over the past couple of years, estimates Lowell Ricketts, data scientist at the Institute for Economic Equity at the St. Louis Fed.
+But the ballooning value of assets like investments, vehicles and real estate especially, has widened the gap even further over the past couple of years, estimates Lowell Ricketts, data scientist at the Institute for Economic Equity at the St. Louis Fed.

 In 2021, married couples were twice as likely to buy a house than singles.
-That year, 60% of house buyers were married couples, 19% were single women, and 9% were single men, according to the National Association of Realtors.
+That year, 60% of homebuyers were married couples, 19% were single women and 9% were single men, according to the National Association of Realtors.

 Inflation and rising interest rates hit single income households hard